Vientiane International School: Profile

-VIS has students from close to 46 different countries with no nationality being greater than 21% of the total.
+VIS has students from close to 46 countries with no nationality being greater than 21% of the total.
 Families within the VIS community come from embassy and diplomatic staff, non-government development and aid agencies and the rapidly expanding international business area.

-On 1995.
-Students who graduate from VIS attend university in countries such as Australia, United States, Canada, Singapore, Thailand, Great Britain, The Netherlands and New Zealand.
+Students who graduate from VIS attend university in countries such as Australia, United States, Canada, Singapore, Thailand, The United Kingdom, The Netherlands and New Zealand.
 The school is governed by an elected Board of Trustees.
 This group of nine parents set policy, oversee financial decisions and identify strategic direction.
-The school administration consists of the Director, Elsa Donohue, who operates as the head of school, a primary principal who is responsible for all educational matters from three-year-olds to grade five, and the secondary principal, Tina Santilli, who oversees the grade six to twelve educational Programme.
+The school administration consists of the Director, Andrew (Andy) Ferguson, who operates as the head of school, a primary principal who is responsible for all educational matters from three-year-olds to grade five, and the secondary principal, Sarah Clover, who oversees the grade six to twelve educational Programme.

-On 2001.
-VIS is a member of the Mekong River International School Association (MRISA) which enables students to compete in sporting tournaments and cultural exchanges with other international schools in Thailand, Vietnam and Cambodia.
+As of 2001, VIS is a member of the Mekong River International School Association (MRISA) which enables students to compete in sporting tournaments and cultural exchanges with other international schools in Thailand, Vietnam and Cambodia.

-On 2006.
-The school is also a member of the East Asia Regional Council of Overseas Schools (EARCOS) which supports accredited schools through provision of world class professional development for faculty.
+Since 2006 the school has also been a member of the East Asia Regional Council of Overseas Schools (EARCOS) which supports accredited schools through provision of world class professional development for faculty.
 The school has full accreditation from the Council of International Schools, the Western Association of Schools and Colleges and the International Baccalaureate.
 VIS is the only school in Laos that is a member of these associations.

 Facilities

 VIS moved to a new facility in August 2008, allowing the school to accept more students and provide them with a newer environment to heighten learning opportunities.
-The school has also recently built a swimming pool and a fitness centre that is usable by students and other parts of the school community.

-VIS consists of six main buildings: the office, a 2-floor primary building and a 3-floor secondary building, the library, the cafe / canteen, and the newly built fitness centre.
-It also has other facilities such as two football pitches, two basketball courts, a black box theater (within the secondary building), and a swimming pool next to the fitness centre.
+VIS consists of eight main buildings: the Hub (an office building for IT and councilors), a 2-floor primary building and a 3-floor secondary building, the library, the cafe / canteen, the fitness center, the Commons (a 2-floor building containing administrators, music practice rooms, and a 364-seat theatre), and the Courts (a set of 2 indoor basketball courts).
+It also has other facilities such as 3 football pitches, 2 outdoor basketball courts, and a swimming pool next to the fitness centre.